Skip to main content

 Satisfaction survey

-Poll the satisfaction of home buyers with a question they can answer within a scale of very dissatisfied to very satisfied.
+Measure the satisfaction of homebuyers with a question where they can choose from a scale of 'very dissatisfied' to 'very satisfied'.

-Tip: You can select the entire project to involve all units in the survey without making the survey immediately visible to everyone.
-When you save the survey, do not activate the ‘Publish to clients’ option.
-That way you can make this survey visible to all/some clients later.
+Tip: You can select the entire project to involve all units in the survey.
+When saving, make sure you do not activate the 'Publish for customers' option.
+This keeps the survey hidden, and you can make it visible later for all or selected customers.

 Step three: Add a short introduction

-You can save this survey and publish it later for clients.
+You can save this survey and publish it later for customers.

 Survey results